Snapchat hits 166M daily users, disappointingly growing only slightly faster

 Snap has sought to stay one step ahead of Instagram and Facebook.
 It’s developed more “Shows” with television networks for its Discover section.
 It began rolling out a Stories Search feature for viewing publicly submitted posts about certain topics.
 And it’s launched new creative tools like its Scissors cut-and-paste feature, Magic Eraser for photoshopping objects out of images, and augmented reality World Lenses that insert make-believe 3D objects into your Snaps.

 Now with growth still struggling, the question is whether Snapchat can continue to survive Facebook’s onslaught, especially as the tech giant rolls out Snap’s best features to its international markets, potentially blocking future growth for Snapchat.

 If it can’t prove it can get to massive scale, Snap will have to tell a tougher story about grinding out a higher average revenue per user and deeper time spent in the app in order to grow its business.
+But the problem is that ARPU isn’t growing fast enough either.
+While it’s normal to earn less in Q1 than the holiday Q4 season, Snap’s ARPU grew just 7.1% since Q3 2016.

+Without rapid user or revenue per user growth, Snap investors are reconsidering its formerly lofty valuation.

 0